Invite other people to satisfy your needs and passions by satisfying their needs and passions.

 Paula had a contentious relationship with one supervisor in her department.
 Since other employees had similarly contentious relationships with the supervisor, Paula wrote a letter to the human resources department.
 She later discovered a second employee had written a similar letter.
 The supervisor was understandably upset with both Paula and the other letter writer.

 Paula knew that the supervisor’s behavior was shaped in part by the unrealistic pressures coming down on her from corporate executives.
-Because Paula wanted to improve her relationship with the supervisor, she went out of her way to create moments of dignity for the supervisor.
-Paula recognized that the supervisor had a High D Dominance behavior style.
-She asked questions in her supervisor’s area of expertise.
+Because Paula wanted to improve her relationship with the supervisor, she went out of her way to create moments of dignity and moments of passion for the supervisor.
+Paula recognized that the supervisor had a High D Dominance behavior style and Position as her First guiding value.
 She gave her supervisor a heads up about problems so the supervisor could take control before the problems got worse.
+She asked questions that showed respect for the supervisor’s management position.
 Because the supervisor was outgoing, Paula worked at getting her to laugh.
 It took Paula months to get her supervisor’s slammed door open, but she did get it open.

 Years after both the supervisor and Paula left that corporation, Paula contacted an organization seeking help.
 The one person at the organization who could help Paula was her former supervisor.
 When Paula recognized her former supervisor’s voice, she immediately and sincerely expressed congratulations for finding a better job with a much better organization.
 The former supervisor responded by taking every step possible to help Paula.
 This included doing some research to make sure how to best get Paula what she wanted.
 Paula ended up with far more than she had expected, an unexpected reward for the moments of dignity she sincerely gave her supervisor.